department-of-veterans-affairs/vets-website/_education/4-survivors-dependent-fry-scholarship.md

 ### Apply
-Use the [GI Bill Comparison Tool](LINK) to help you choose a school.
+Use the [GI Bill® Comparison Tool](LINK) to help you choose a school.
 Make sure that your selected program is approved for VA training.

 Fill out [VA Form 22-5490 (Dependents Application for VA Education Benefits)](http://www.va.gov/vaforms/form_detail.asp?FormNo=22-5490) .
 Send it to the VA regional office that has jurisdiction over the state where you will advance your education and training.
 If you are a son or daughter under legal age, a parent or guardian must sign the application.
 When applying, you will be required to make an irrevocable election of either the Fry Scholarship or the Dependents' Educational Assistance (DEA) program.